cltl/python-for-text-analysis/README.md

 Our materials are structured as follows:

+* Notebooks can be found in the `Notebooks` folder.
+This is our primary teaching material.
+You will work through an interactive notebook every week.

 * Chapters on Python can be found in the `Python-chapters` folder.
-Each chapter consists of a README summarizing the theory for that chapter, and a notebook to practice your Python skills.
+You can use these chapters for future reference.

 * Other topics, related to natural language processing and 'everyday work' are covered in the `NLP-topics` folder.
 So if you're just here to learn Python, you can skip these